S7bhash/DeNet/README.md

 npx cap add android
 ```

-### 3. Running on a Simulator
+### 3. Running on a Simulator (Recommended Workflow)

-After the initial setup, you can run the app.
+To avoid common errors with manual file copying, use the provided helper script.

 #### For iOS

-1.  **Sync Web Assets:** This crucial command copies your web code from the `www` folder into the native iOS project and installs any required native dependencies (pods).
+1.  **Make the script executable** (you only need to do this once):
     ```bash
-    npx cap sync ios
+    chmod +x run-in-iphone.sh
     ```
-    > **Troubleshooting:** If you encounter build errors in Xcode related to missing pods, try running `npx pod-install` in the root directory, or `pod install` manually inside the `ios/App` directory and try again.

-2.  **Open in Xcode:**
+2.  **Run the script:**
     ```bash
-    npx cap open ios
+    ./run-in-iphone.sh
     ```

-3.  **Run the App:**
-    -   Once Xcode opens, wait for it to finish indexing.
-    -   Select your desired iPhone simulator from the list at the top of the window.
-    -   Click the "Run" button (▶) to build and launch the app on the simulator.
+    This script automatically handles cleaning, copying web assets, syncing with the native project, and launching the app on the **iPhone 15 Pro simulator**.

 #### For Android

-1.  **Sync Web Assets:** This copies your web code into the native Android project.
+1.  **Sync Web Assets:** This command copies your web files to the `www` folder (creating it if needed) and updates the native Android project.
     ```bash
     npx cap sync android
     ```